How can I add my own fields to the calendar?

 You can show fields from your own table(s) in two places in the calendar: on the main calendar views (like Day, Week, and Month), and in the event detail popover (what you see when you click on an event).
 You'll configure both of these displays by manipulating the field mapping that describes each of your calendar sources for DayBack.
 Here are a few details of field mapping you may have missed...

-Note: Field mapping is a bit different in Salesforce and FileMaker - and they're no mapping to be done in Google and Basecamp since you can't alter the default fields there.
-Read about field mapping in Salesforce or in FileMaker .
+Note: Field mapping is a bit different in Salesforce and FileMaker - and there's no mapping to be done in Google, Office 365, or Basecamp since you can't alter the default fields there.
+Read about field mapping in Salesforce or in FileMaker.

 Formatting the item's title